 - Big Sky - Big Sky is known for its open horizons (hence the name).
 In winter this region becomes a great skiing destination at the Big Sky Ski Resort.

-- Livingstone - Many historic places in the downtown, unforgettable feeling of the Wild West and fly fishing at the Yellowstone River are what draw so many people to this town!
+- Livingston - Many historic places in the downtown, unforgettable feeling of the Wild West and fly fishing at the Yellowstone River are what draw so many people to this town!

 - White Sulphur Springs - Native Americans called it the Valley of Peace and you can find out why if you dip inside the Spa Hot Springs.
 Do not forget to visit the Castle museum and carriage house while stopping here.